Kaleidescape: 2015-present

 In 2015, Kaleidescape released the Strato movie player and the Terra movie server.
-The Strato is a movie-playback device which holds Ultra 4K HDR movies as well as DVD quality movies depending on the model.
+The Strato is a movie-playback device which holds Ultra HD HDR movies as well as DVD quality movies depending on the model.
 The Terra provides computing and caching services to enhance the performance of the Strato, and provides extra storage space for movies purchased from the store.
 Content for the Strato can be added by downloading movies from the Kaleidescape movie store.

 In November 2020, Tayloe Stansbury was appointed Kaleidescape's new CEO.
 Norma Garcia-Muro also joined the company as vice president of marketing.

+Kaleidescape expanded into theaters in 2024 by sellings its hardware to cinema owners.
+Cinemas use the technology to access older movie titles, with payments for viewing the titles being paid directly to the studios by the theater.

 Products

 Strato movie player

 Kaleidescape released the Strato movie player in 2015.
-The Strato is a movie-playback device which holds Ultra 4K HDR movies as well as DVD quality movies depending on the model.
 In 2017 it released the Strato C, a disc-less movie player with no internal storage.
 It supports 4K at 60 frames per second as well as surround formats including lossless DTS:X and Dolby Atmos.

 Terra

-Terra movie servers are used for additional storage space and faster download speeds that Strato.
+Terra movie servers are used for additional storage space and faster download speeds than Strato.
 It can supply content to multiple Strato players, allowing those players to access their own library or that of the Terra.

 The Terra also provides computing and caching services to enhance the performance of the Strato players.